Dan Uggla: Atlanta Braves (2011–2014)

-San Francisco Giants
+San Francisco Giants (2014)

 On July 21, 2014, Uggla signed a minor league contract with the San Francisco Giants and was called up four days later.
-He played in four games for the Giants, hitting 0-for-11 and committing two fielding errors.
+He played in four games for the Giants, batting 0-for-11 and committing two fielding errors.
 He was designated for assignment on August 1, but rejected his assignment and three days later became a free agent.

 Despite only playing four major league games for the Giants, Uggla was given a World Series ring in August 2015, as the Giants had gone on to win the 2014 World Series.

-Washington Nationals
+Washington Nationals (2015)

 On December 26, 2014, Uggla signed a minor league contract with the Washington Nationals, that included an invitation to spring training.
 He made the opening day roster as second baseman.
 While Uggla was not a regular fixture in the Nationals' starting lineup, he played a key role in a come-from-behind victory over the Atlanta Braves, his former team, on April 28, 2015.
 He tripled to drive in two runs and then hit a three-run home run in the ninth to put the Nationals ahead for good.
 Uggla's last game was October 3, 2015, in which Max Scherzer no-hit the New York Mets in a 2–0 win.
 Uggla homered in his final at-bat.
 He batted .183/.298/.300 in 120 at-bats.
 The Nationals did not renew Uggla's contract at the end of the year, and he subsequently became a free agent.